 Special Opportunities

 The Spanish program at The University of Alabama offers a quality education and a range of learning opportunities.
-These include the Alabama in Spain summer abroad program, the Spanish Outreach program in the Tuscaloosa/Northport area and UA’s semester abroad program in Cuba (offered by the College of Arts and Sciences).
+These include the Alabama in Spain and Alabama in Colombia summer abroad programs and the Spanish Outreach program in the Tuscaloosa/Northport area.
 The Department of Modern Languages and Classics also offers honors courses in Spanish.

 Students earning the Bachelor of Arts (BA) degree with a major in Spanish must complete all University, College, and departmental degree requirements.
 These include the general education requirements, the following major requirements, all requirements for an approved minor, and other sufficient credits to total a minimum of 120 applicable semester hours.